resources & programs

 We offer trainings and presentations for administrators, teachers, social workers, counselors and psychologists to create an understanding around child sexual abuse, handling disclosures and best practices of implementing prevention efforts.
 Our trainings cover details around Erin’s Law, the grooming process, why children don’t disclose and how to handle a disclosure.

-We also offer the Zacharias Education Network (ZEN) a networking membership that includes a website for prevention resources, triannual meetings and school community forums for questions.
+We also offer the Zacharias Education Network (ZEN) that includes a website for prevention resources, triannual meetings and school community forums for questions.

 For age-appropriate resources, click here: